HWH-117/Group13_BRich-Forex-Trader/README.md

 * **B) Run in TA Evaluation Mode (with external Excel files):** Place the TA-provided **fx_data.xlsx** and **fake_fx_data.xlsx** in the project's root folder.
 The script will automatically detect them and run in TA mode.

 * **(Optional) Re-train the AI Model:** To train the model from scratch, run the training script.
 This will overwrite the existing best-model.ckpt.

+* The GUI provides the easiest way to interact with the project.
+You can perform all operations from the web interface.

+Launch the Application:
+In your terminal, run the following command:

+**streamlit run BRich_APP/BRich_GUI.py**

+Use the Interface:
+Your browser will automatically open the dashboard.
+Use the sidebar to navigate between pages:

+* **Forex Analysis:** Download market data, train new models, and view training charts.
+* **Trading Simulation:** Run back-tests with your trained model and view detailed equity curves and trade analysis charts.
+* **Summary:** Review consolidated performance metrics like ROI, MAE, and MAPE for both training and simulation.